marctrommen/scanoptimizer/README.md

 Scanning under LINUX systems is something not really good supported.
-I have always got some kind of jealous about WINDOWS or MAC users: They just put their document to scan onto their scanner, open any Scanning Software, push a button and then the scan starts and after a a moment a well sized PDF file of the scan is available on the fiele systems.
+I have always got some kind of jealous about WINDOWS or MAC users: They just put their document to scan onto their scanner, open any Scanning Software, push a button and then the scan starts and after a moment a well sized PDF file of the scan is available on the file system.

 I always wanted the same comfort!
 Over years of collecting knowledge about tweaking images with the help of